DemocracyLab/CivicTechExchange/CONTRIBUTING.md

 ## What do I need first?

 Make sure you've followed our [Contributor Guide](https://docs.google.com/document/d/1OLQPFFJ8oz_BxpuxRxKKdZ2brmlUkVN3ICTdbA_axxY/edit#) to get the DemocracyLab developer environment set up correctly.
+This guide will also tell you our process for creating and submitting a feature branch on Github.

 ## Where's the best place to ask a question?